xtqqczze/MicrosoftDocs-PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Switch.md

 ### Syntax

-The complete `Switch` statement syntax is as follows:
+The complete `switch` statement syntax is as follows:

 ```
 switch [-regex|-wildcard|-exact][-casesensitive] (<value>)